-"nbExploratorylterations" (int >=0) If "exploratoryAutoStop" is set to FALSE, it is the number of iterations in the exploratory phase.
-Else wise, if "exploratoryAutoStop" is set to TRUE, it is the maximum of iterations in the exploratory phase. "exploratoryAutoStop" (bool) Should the exploratory step automatically stop. "exploratoryInterval" (int >0) Minimum number of interation in the exploratory phase.
-Used only if "exploratoryAutoStop" is TRUE "exploratoryAlpha" (0<= double <=1) Convergence memory in the exploratory phase.
-Used only if "exploratoryAutoStop" is TRUE "nbSmoothingIterations" (int >=0) If "smoothingAutoStop" is set to FALSE, it is the number of iterations in the smoothing phase.
-Else wise, if "smoothingAutoStop" is set to TRUE, it is the maximum of iterations in the smoothing phase. "smoothingAutoStop" (bool) Should the smoothing step automatically stop. "smoothingInterval" (int >0) Minimum number of interation in the smoothing phase.
-Used only if "smoothingAutoStop" is TRUE. "smoothingAlpha" (0.5< double Convergence memory in the smoothing phase.
-Used only if <- 1) shoothingAutostop is inde. "smoothingRatio" (0< double <1) Width of the confidence interval.
-Used only if "smoothingAutoStop" is TRUE. "smoothingRatio" "simulatedAnnealing" (0< double <1) (bool) Width of the confidence interval.
-Used only if "smoothingAutoStop" is TRUE .
-Should annealing be simulated. "smoothingRatio" "simulatedAnnealing" "tauOmega" < Width of the confidence interval.
-Used only if "smoothingAutoStop" is TRUE.
-Should annealing be simulated.
-Proportional rate on variance.
-Used only if "simulatedAnnealing" is TRUE. "smoothingRatio" "simulatedAnnealing" "tauOmega" "tauErrorModel" < Width of the confidence interval.
-Used only if "smoothingAutoStop" is TRUE.
-Should annealing be simulated.
-Proportional rate on variance.
-Used only if "simulatedAnnealing" is TRUE.
-Proportional rate on error model.
-Used only if "simulatedAnnealing" is TRUE. "smoothingRatio" "simulatedAnnealing" "tauOmega" "tauErrorModel" "variability" (0< double <1) (bool) (double >0) (double >0) (string) Width of the confidence interval.
-Used only if "smoothingAutoStop" is TRUE.
-Should annealing be simulated.
-Proportional rate on variance.
-Used only if "simulatedAnnealing" is TRUE.
-Proportional rate on error model.
-Used only if "simulatedAnnealing" is TRUE.
-Estimation method for parameters without variability: "firstStage" "decreasing" "none".
-Used only if arameters without variability are used in the project. "smoothingRatio" "smoothingRatio" "simulatedAnnealing" "tauOmega" "tauErrorModel" "variability" "nbOptimizationIterations" < Width of the confidence interval.
-Used only if "smoothingAutoStop" is TRUE.
-Should annealing be simulated.
-Proportional rate on variance.
-Used only if "simulatedAnnealing" is TRUE.
-Proportional rate on error model.
-Used only if "simulatedAnnealing" is TRUE.
-Estimation method for parameters without variability: "firstStage" "decreasing" "none".
-Used only if arameters without variability are used in the project.
-Number of optimization iterations. "smoothingRatio" "simulatedAnnealing" "tauOmega" "tauErrorModel" "variability" 'variability" (0< double <1) (bool) (double >0) (double >0) (string) (int >=1) (double >0) Width of the confidence interval.
-Used only if "smoothingAutoStop" is TRUE.
-Should annealing be simulated.
-Proportional rate on variance.
-Used only if "simulatedAnnealing" is TRUE.
-Proportional rate on error model.
-Used only if "simulatedAnnealing" is TRUE.
-Estimation method for parameters without variability: "firstStage" "decreasing" "none".
-Used only if arameters without variability are used in the project.
-Number of optimization iterations.
-Tolerance for optimization.
+nbExploratoryIterations (integer >= 0) If exploratoryAutoStop is set to FALSE, the number of iterations in the exploratory phase.
+Otherwise, if exploratoryAutoStop is set to TRUE, the maximum number of iterations in the exploratory phase. exploratoryAutoStop (logical) Should the exploratory phase stop automatically exploratoryInterval (integer > 0) Minimum number of iterations in the exploratory phase.
+Used only if exploratoryAutoStop is TRUE. exploratoryAlpha (0 <= double <= 1) Convergence memory in the exploratory phase.
+Used only if exploratoryAutoStop is TRUE. nbSmoothingIterations (integer >= 0) If smoothingAutoStop is set to FALSE, the number of iterations in the smoothing phase.
+Otherwise, if smoothingAutoStop is set to TRUE, the maximum number of iterations in the smoothing phase. smoothingAutoStop (logical) Should the smoothing phase stop automatically. smoothingInterval (integer > 0) Minimum number of iteration in the smoothing phase.
+Used only if smoothingAutoStop is TRUE. smoothingAlpha (0.5 < double <= 1) Convergence memory in the smoothing phase.
+Used only if smoothingAutoStop is TRUE. smoothingRatio (0 < double < 1) Width of the confidence interval for smoothing.
+Used only if smoothingAutoStop is TRUE. simulatedAnnealing (logical) Should simulated annealing be used. tauOmega (double > 0) Proportional rate on variance.
+Used only if simulatedAnnealing is TRUE. tauErrorModel (double > 0) Proportional rate on error model.
+Used only if simulatedAnnealing is TRUE. variability (character) Estimation method for parameters without variability: "firstStage", "decreasing", or "none".
+Used only if there are parameters without variability in the project. nbOptimizationIterations (integer >= 1) Number of optimization iterations. optimizationTolerance (double > 0) Tolerance for optimization.